Nan1t/Custom-Skins-Manager/README.md

 You can help this project keep alive, if you:
 * Report about bugs in the issue section or in our discord server.
-* Help fixing bugs, adding new features and optimizing code.
+* Help to fixing bugs, adding new features and optimizing code.
 * Help other users.
 We not always can fast reply on user's question.